 King’s School SEN Information Report

-King’s School is a mainstream secondary school that currently has children in Years 7, 8 and 9.
+King’s School is a mainstream secondary school that currently has children in Key Stage 3 and Key Stage 4.
 The school believes that all children and young people are entitled to an education that enables them to:

 - Achieve their best